joshbrew/device-decoder/README.md

 The `CUSTOM` drivers are contained in a separate `device-decoder.third-party` package as they contain much larger third party drivers that have been formatted with simple objects you can also create yourself to pipe through our threading system.

-##### Standalone BLE and USB API wrappers:

-These are installable as independent and very minimal packages, the BLE library includes capacitor's BLE library for native mobile support (better than Web Bluetooth)

-- [`ble_client.ts`](./src/ble) wraps @capacitor-community/bluetooth-le with easier handles
-- [`serialstream.ts`](./src/serial) wraps the Web Serial API with easy handles and buffering + transform stream support

 ## Device Drivers

 We've whittled down the work required to support device streaming in the web down to a few definitions that you can use for settings in our framework.